Worried migraine will ruin your vacation? You’re not alone.

 In fact, planning out the whole vacation could be a good tactic for you, if getting organized in advance reduces stress.
 If a looser itinerary makes you more comfortable, try not to book out your days with ambitious plans.

 On top of that, Dr. Bain encourages patients to keep any travel companions informed.
 “Remind them that you have to be flexible,” he says.
-“If you have a migraine, you may have to stay back at the hotel.”
+“If you have a headache, you may have to stay back at the hotel.”

 Be sure to set expectations around your pace, since you may need to “acclimatize” to your destination, he says.
 You can also fill them in on how important it is that you stay on schedule with meals, take breaks from sun exposure, get plenty of rest, and take it easy with alcohol consumption.